NexPlayer/TizenWebOS/ps5/api.md

 IMA and PAL libraries can be used for ad playback as well as NexPlayer's own solution.

-You can insert any pre/mid/post roll ad by setting up the ad links as shown below:
+You can insert any pre/mid/post roll ad by setting up the ad links as below:

 ```js
 nexplayer.Setup({